ksavas/WordMemoriser/README.md

     - JDK 11, Spring Boot 2.3.8 RELEASE (Different Java version for containers)
   - Gateway Service: For abstracting microservices from the user by using gateway technology.
 Netflix Zuul Gateway is used for gateway proxy.
     - JDK 8, Spring Boot 2.3.10 BUILD-SNAPSHOT
   - Word Service: Java spring mvc and RESTful webservice that runs as spring boot application.
-The Word Service has an mvc interface for user ineraction and also has RESTful web     service for communicating with other microservices.
+The Word Service has an RESTful web service for communicating with other microservices.
 It has its own database.
     - JDK 8, Spring Boot 2.3.1 RELEASE
   - Account Service: Java spring boot mvc and RESTful webservice.
-The Word Service has an mvc interface for user ineraction and also has RESTful web service for interacting with     other microservices.
+The Word Service has an RESTful web service for interacting with other microservices.
 It has its own database.
     - JDK 8, Spring Boot 2.3.1 RELEASE
-  - Mvc Service is going to be removed from project
 - Spring Jpa framework is used for ORM with mysql db. (h2db is going to be used in future)
 - Whole project is installed, packaged and deployed via Apache Maven 3.6.3
 - Mysql 8.0.20 is used for database. (h2db is going to be used in future)
+- Spring Boot Log4j framework is used for logging.
+- Thymeleaf framework is used for utilized html of mvc framework.

 There are 2 microservices that provide main needs of the project:
 - Mvc Service    : This service stands as bridge between client and whole server.
 This service communicates with other services and returns the result as html